paulohscwb/polyhedra/README.md

  <hr>
  <h4>2.
 Rhombic Dodecahedron</h4>
  <img src="ar/165.png" width="180px">
  <br>The rhombic dodecahedron is the dual polyhedron of the cuboctahedron.
 More specifically, a cube, octahedron, and stella octangula can be inscribed in the vertices of a rhombic dodecahedron.
 A rhombic dodecahedron appears in the upper right as one of the polyhedral "stars" in M. C. Escher's 1948 wood engraving "Stars".
-Its rombi faces have vertex angles of 70.53° and 109.47°.
+Its rhombi faces have vertex angles of 70.53° and 109.47°.
 <br><b>Faces:</b> 12 rhombi | <b>Edges:</b> 24 | <b>Vertices:</b> 14 | <b>Diedral angle:</b> 120°. <a href="https://mathworld.wolfram.com/RhombicDodecahedron.html" target="_blank">More...</a>
  <br><a href="vr/rhombic_dodecahedron.htm" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
  <hr>